Adi103phani/SSSIHL_roadshow/README.md

 # My Project

-## First Project - Blinky LED Code
+## First Code - Blinky LED

-This is the code for the first project which blinks an LED:
+This is the code for the first project that blinks an LED:

 ```c
 #include <ch32v00x.h>